 In the previous article, we covered some interesting facts on the history of ISS.
 Today let’s see how the various components were made (in brief) and transported.

-Please check this link for high resolution image.
+Please check this link for a high-resolution image.

-The manufacturing of ISS took a modular approach where different countries and space organisation taking the lead and control in design and manufacturing of each modules, which were ~40 in count.
-The wide variety of materials involved included high grades of steel, Kevlar, ceramic, Titanium, Aluminum alloys and lots of composites.
+The manufacturing of ISS took a modular approach where different countries and space organizations took the lead and control in the design and manufacturing of each module, which was ~40 in the count.
+The wide variety of materials involved included high grades of steel, Kevlar, ceramic, Titanium, Aluminum alloys, and lots of composites.
 The weight of each module varied from ~2000 kg to 20,000 kg.

 Transportation of each modules…

 Once manufactured or fabricated sufficiently, most of the space station elements were transported by aircraft (usually the Airbus Beluga or the Antonov An-124) to the Kennedy Space Center Space Station Processing Facility for final manufacturing stages, checks, and launch processing.
 Some elements arrived by ship at Port Canaveral.

 Each module for aircraft transport was safely housed in a custom-designed shipping container with foam insulation and an outer shell of sheet metal, to protect it from damage and the elements.
 At their respective European, Russian, and Japanese factories, the modules were transported to their nearest airport by road in their containers, loaded into the cargo aircraft, and were flown to Kennedy Space Center’s Shuttle Landing Facility for unloading and final transfers to the SSPF and or the Operations and Checkout Building in the KSC industrial area.
 The American and Canadian-built components such as the US lab, Node 1, Quest airlock, truss and solar array segments, and the Canadarm-2 were either flown by the Aero Spacelines Super Guppy to KSC or transported by road and rail.